-If you’re working with a co-host, share the outline with them so you can work on it together.
-And now, you’ll be on the same page and prevent your conversation from going down a rabbit hole.
+If you’re working with a co-host, it can be helpful to go over the outline with them before showtime briefly.
+That way, you’ll be on the same page with your co-host.

 Step 7: Launch and promote your podcast to the world!

-Congratulations!
 You’ve successfully planned, recorded, and celebrated all the hard work it took to get to this point.
-Now, it’s time to launch your new podcast.

 “Remain consistent after launching your podcast.”

-The most important rule from here on is to remain consistent.
+The most important rule from this moment forward is to remain consistent.
 It’s so common for people to get so caught up in preparation for the first episode, that they almost forget it’s a weekly job.

-However, as time goes on, it will become second nature.
+However, it will soon become second nature with time.
 But until then, don’t let all the time and energy necessary to run a successful podcast, in the beginning, get you down.
 Business growth is just around the corner!

 Here are a few other growth strategies you can use to connect with your audience: